 Bandelier NM, Aztec Ruins NM, Chaco Culture NHP, El Mapais NM, Pecos NHP, Gila Cliff Dwellings NM, and Salinas Pueblo Missions NM

 This final follow up is a good lesson if a teacher wants to discuss the importance of carbon footprinting in the classroom.
 The lesson can be taught any way or manner depending on age appropriateness.
-The idea of this lesson is to get students to develop their understanding of how we live today, the use of resources and how these impacts and resulted in changes in our culture, living and lifestyle choices as compared to the Ancestral Puebloans.
+The idea of this lesson is to get students to develop their understanding of how we live today, the use of resources and how these impacts have resulted in changes in our culture, living and lifestyle choices as compared to the Ancestral Puebloans.
 This lesson uses digital game-based learning to introduce the topic of carbon footprinting.
-Have students take this quiz either what a partner or individually, and the follow up with a comparison. http://footprintnetwork.org/en/index.php/GFN/page/calculators/
+Have students take this quiz either with a partner or individually, and then follow up with a comparison of our different cultural lifestyles: http://footprintnetwork.org/en/index.php/GFN/page/calculators/

 Bruggmann, Maximilien.
 Pueblos: prehistoric Indian Cultures of the Southwest.
 Facts on File inc,: New York, 1990.